JackMcKew/jackmckew.dev/drafts/2023/setting-up-mlagents-m2/setting-up-mlagents-m2.md

 conda create -n mlagents python==3.10.7
 ```

+> Ensure to download the release specifically that you are targetting which are managed by branches on the repo.
+IE <https://github.com/Unity-Technologies/ml-agents/tree/latest_release>.
+If you are using the gh CLI `gh repo clone Unity-Technologies/ml-agents -- --branch release_20`

 Next we need to edit `setup.py` found in `ml-agents-release_20/ml-agents/setup.py`, specifically line 71 to:

 ```python